ssherwood/skel-boot-gradle/README.md

 ## Overview

-This project is heavily inspired by the discussion started during the Pivotal Platform Acceleration Labs exercises via the [Application Continuum](http://www.appcontinuum.io/) project.
+This project is heavily inspired by the discussion started during the Pivotal Platform Acceleration Lab's exercises via the [Application Continuum](http://www.appcontinuum.io/) project.
 The theory being that by applying these ideas, we will end up with better application architecture(s).